lvzon/weatherstation/README.md

 D13 SPI clock
 ```

-The I2C-bus, needed for the temperature/humidity and pressure sensors, use the following Arduino pins:
+The I2C-bus, needed for the temperature/humidity and pressure sensors, uses the following Arduino pins:
 ```
 A4  I2C SDA (data)
 A5  I2C SCL (clock)